microsoft/promptflow/docs/how-to-guides/develop-a-tool/use-file-path-as-tool-input.md

    ![use file path in flow](../../media/how-to-guides/develop-a-tool/use_file_path_in_flow.png)

-## Using File Path as Python Tool Input
+## Using File Path as Script Tool Input

-We can also utilize the `FilePath` input type directly in a Python tool, eliminating the need to create a custom tool.
+We can also utilize the `FilePath` input type directly in a script tool, eliminating the need to create a package tool.

 1. Initiate an empty flow in the VS Code extension and add a python node titled 'python_node_with_filepath' into it in the Visual Editor page.
 2. Select the link `python_node_with_filepath.py` in the node to modify the python method to include a `FilePath` input as shown below, and save the code change.